stuyam/pressure/README.md

 ### Config
 You can use ```Pressure.config()``` to set default configurations for site wide setup.
 All of the configurations are the same as the options listed above.

-*Heads Up: If you have a config set, you can always overide the config on individual Pressure elements by passing in any of the options listed above to a specific Pressure block.*
+*Heads Up: If you have a config set, you can always override the config on individual Pressure elements by passing in any of the options listed above to a specific Pressure block.*

 **When using the jQuery Pressure library, use ```$.pressureConfig()``` rather than ```Pressure.map()```**
 ```javascript